redDwarf03/stardpix/README.md

     This script will:
     *   Declare and deploy the `PixToken`, `FRI Token` (another instance of PixToken), `Dpixou`, and `PixelWar` contracts to your local devnet.
     *   Display the deployed contract addresses in the terminal.
-    *   Create/update a `.env` file in `lib/application/contracts/.env` with these addresses and other necessary configuration (RPC URL, account address, private key).
+    *   Create/update a `.env` file located at `lib/application/contracts/.env` with these addresses and other necessary configuration (RPC URL, account address, private key).
     *   **Important for ETH Balance**: Ensure this script (or you manually) adds the `ETH_TOKEN_CONTRACT_ADDRESS` for your StarkNet network to the `.env` file.
 This address is required for the application to display the user's ETH balance, which is used for transaction fees.

 ### 4. Configure Flutter Environment